MichaelABryant/portfolio/README.md

 </div>

 # [SimplyHired Data Science Jobs EDA](https://github.com/michaelabryant/simplyhired-data-jobs)
-- Scraped and cleaned a 1342 row dataset consisting of 422 variables from SimplyHired.com
+- Scraped and cleaned 1342 job postings consisting of 422 variables from SimplyHired.com
 - Performed an exploratory data analysis to determine the most frequently posted job titles, qualifications, and job benefits
 - Regressed salary onto 986 predictors, and used a Bonferroni correction to determine statistically significant predictors and their impact on salary